jundalisay/sp/content/en/material/fallacies/einstein.md

 - A mathematician really is addicted to his own imagination
 - An Islamist is really angry at the injustice he faces

+## Qualimath Ratios

 These all point to feelings.
 The feelings of Kant and Einstein, as well as tax evaders, developers, and theorists, are all based on their ego which have grown unchecked.

 The discipline of the ego, and the correct use of math and logic, is done through moral and spiritual philosophy, as the way to combat the Negative Force with the Positive, since the Ego is a product of the Negative.

+This ego is seen as the equals sign in mathematics which forces one side to perfectly match the other, as an imposition of the objectivity of the universe.

+But the aether proves that the universe is subjective and that objectivity only reveals the current signature or wavelength of the observer or particle.

+The subjective universe is made up of dynamic relations or ratios which is embodied in our Qualimath which is based on ratios.

+It sees the universe as an infinite multidimensional chain of ratios or relations.
+By knowing this chain, you can better figure out how to get to the outcome that you want instead of forcing Nature to bend to your will by physical energy or force.

 <!-- In recent history, we can sum up the 3 worst humans: